 Report the number of students enrolled in non-credit courses (i.e., courses that cannot be counted toward a degree).
+The reporting period is the entire previous academic year (2009-10), (e.g., Summer, Fall, and Spring; or Summer 2, Fall, Spring, and Summer 1.
+Alternatively, use your institution's normal procedures for computing an academic year.)
+(Rev. 2/23/11).

-The reporting period is the entire previous academic year (2008-09), without regard to whether they also enrolled in for-credit courses.
-Count students once if they enroll in more than one non-credit course.
+Count students without regard to whether they also enrolled in for-credit courses, and count them once if they enroll in more than one non-credit course.
 If a non-credit student takes a vocational course and an avocational course, count that student once under vocational.

-Note: The column marked "2009-10" refers to the year in which your institution is submitting the IP.
-This is the column where you should enter "the entire previous academic year" referred to above.
+Note: The column marked "IP Data (2010-11)" refers to the year in which your institution is submitting the IP.
+This is the column where you should enter "the entire previous academic year" (i.e., 2009-10) referred to above.